 Use of MIH_LL_Transfer and MIH SA_Estab messages for the exchange of L2 frames, including Optimized SA Establishment

-This first call flow shows how the identity is bootstrapped by TPoS, how the MIRK is sent by the SPoS to the TPoS and how the MSPMK is installed into the TPoS (AAA).
-Notice that the SPoA does not conceptually play any role in the signal handling, even though signals exchanged between the MN and the SPoS are transmitted through the SPoA.
+This first call flow shows how the identity is bootstrapped by TPoS, how the MIRK is sent by the OPoS to the TPoS and how the MSPMK is installed into the TPoS (AAA).
+Notice that the SPoA does not conceptually play any role in the signal handling, even though signals exchanged between the MN and the OPoS are transmitted through the SPoA.

 The signaling diagram illustrated in Figure N.6 1 shows the following steps